Your true Icelandic winter adventure awaits. Book your tour now!

 Black churches are a common occurrence in Iceland, and they make for unique photography opportunities against Iceland’s wild landscape.
 If you’re eager to snap unique photos or simply visit a peaceful and special spot, Búðir is a must-see.

-Budir church, a small black church in West Iceland with green fields and rugged mountains in the background
+A small black church with green fields and rugged mountains in the background.

 8. Explore the Vatnshellir Cave